RESOLVN/cep/ceps/2002/README.md

 As of June 2020, add the note below to all knowledge checks that use the Selections response type:

-_NOTE: If the combination of selections is incorrect, a red X displays on all selections, including those that are correct._
+_NOTE: If the combination of selections is incorrect, the attempt is marked incorrect.
+If attempts remain, modify your selections and Retry._

 #### Type: Multiple Choice